teelahti/gp-janitor/README.md

 Group policy janitor
 ====================

 This is a simple program to clean Windows domain group policy cruft from the machine.
-What should be claned is highly subjective based on user, and the applied group policy, but this project provides a simple framework to make any kind of cleanups.
-Assumes that executing user has administrative priviledges to the computer.
+What should be cleaned is highly subjective based on user, and the applied group policy, but this project provides a simple framework to make any kind of cleanups.
+Assumes that executing user has administrative privileges to the computer.

 There are three kind of triggers for cleaning up computer: